Treatments for Stroke

 Treatment at Miami Valley Hospital

-The treatment of bleeding in the brain requires specialized training and technology available at Miami Valley Hospital.
+The treatment of bleeding in the brain requires specialized training and technology available at Miami Valley Hospital, recognized as an industry leader in complex stroke care and certified as a Comprehensive Stroke Center by The Joint Commission.
 Neurointerventional specialists offer several unique procedures to control bleeding in the brain, including coil embolization, aneurysm clipping and a pipeline embolization device, as techniques to treat hemorrhagic stroke.
 Patients who need this care are transferred from Good Samaritan to Miami Valley via CareFlight Air and Mobile Services.
 Repair of a brain aneurysm using coil embolization is a minimally invasive procedure performed by a neurointerventionalist who repairs the aneurysm without opening the skull.

 During the procedure, the specialist manipulates a catheter through the arteries, starting in the leg, to ultimately insert tiny coils to treat the aneurysm.
 The coils fill the aneurysm and prevent blood from entering, eventually causing a clot to form to seal off the aneurysm.